-- To increase the number of high school science teachers by motivating participants to learn more about science through hands-on discovery.
+- To increase the number of high school STEM teachers by motivating participants to learn more about science through hands-on discovery

-All application materials must be postmarked by May 8, 2015 for guaranteed consideration.
-Applicants selected for participation will be notified by May 22, 2015.
+All application materials must be postmarked by May 4, 2019, for guaranteed consideration.
+Applicants selected for participation will be notified at the time of application processing.

 Accepted ISSP students will be asked to mail a check in for the $375.00 program fee (non-refundable).
 The check needs to be made out to Newman University.
 Need-based scholarships are available.